Dmnk28/blog/README.md

 - using the the Next link component in a Next app might seem logical, AND if you don't the App will be loaded freshly on the given href [setting back components state and so on]
 - launching an Next.js-App with [vercel](https://vercel.com).
 It was my favorite (because I dont't have any server, only a hosting package and a bunch of domains)
 - use getStaticProps wherever possible (Blogposts, simple static sites, ...).
 It will load faster than getServerSideProps
+- using the Image-Component
+- fetching data from Contentful
+    - using the Image-Component for Contentful-Images, bound in Markdown-Fields:
+        - added aditional contentfield (contentImages), where the data (url, title, description, ...) is stored
+        - before rendering the Markdown-Content it's scanned after an Markdown-Image-Annotation, and splitted in an Array.
+        - the Link used in the Markdown is shortened and due to it containing the Contentful-ID of the Image it is unique
+        - that Link is compared to the URLs in Array of contentImages where all the additional data (height, width, description, title...) are found and loaded from
+    - this solution might be strange in comparison to simply render the markdown, but it brings the advantage that it loads all the centralized informations belonging to the image.
+Every time changes are made to the picture-metadata it will be rendered in the app as well.
+(In the other way, the markdown would have to be changed)

 ### Contentful